stonerlab/Stoner-PythonCode/doc/UserGuide/plotfile.rst

 Very Quick Plotting
 ===================

-For convenience, a :py:meth:`PlotFile.plot` method is defined that will try to work out the necessary details.
+For convenience, a :py:meth:`PlotMixin.plot` method is defined that will try to work out the necessary details.
 In combination with the :py:attr:`Stoner.Core.DataFile.setas` attribute it allows very quick plots to be constructed.

 .. plot:: samples/single_plot.py